ChristopherLBruce/PyLEDStrip/README.md

 # PyLEDStrip
-Simluates a WS2912 LED strip using PyQt
+Simluates an RGB LED strip using PyQt